Monica Maurice: Early life and education

 Monica Maurice was born in Hucknall Torkard, near Nottingham, and brought up in the industrial north Midlands, the eldest of three daughters.
 Her father was William Maurice (1872–1951), founder of the Wolf Safety Lamp Company, a manufacturer of safety lamps for mining and quarrying; he had purchased the business rights from Friemann and Wolf of Zwickau, Saxony, Germany, in 1910.

 She and her sisters were all educated at a pioneering co-educational preparatory school at Grindleford, Derbyshire, and at the independent school Bedales in Hampshire, where she studied from 1922 to 1927; she was head girl there in 1926.
-As her son William wrote in her obituary, she had a talent for languages and design and continued her studies at the Sorbonne, in Paris, and at Hamburg University; 'even as a young girl there was a steely determination to be successful'.
-She completed her education at Mrs. Hoster's Commercial Training College, London, where she acquired 'a first-class knowledge of office management and qualified as a shorthand writer and typist in three languages'.
+As her son William wrote in her obituary, she had a talent for languages and design and continued her studies at the Sorbonne, in Paris, and at Hamburg University; 'even as a young girl there was a steely determination to be successful.'
+She completed her education at Mrs. Hoster's Commercial Training College, London, where she acquired 'a first-class knowledge of office management and qualified as a shorthand writer and typist in three languages.'

 Career

 Her career began in February 1930, first as secretary to her father at the company, where she also studied the technique of electric mine lamp design, the manufacture of alkaline storage batteries, and maintaining installations in efficient running order, among other aspects.
 In 1931 she was apprenticed as an engineer in Germany with the former parent company, Friemann and Wolf, then the world's largest firm of mine lampmakers.
-She trained included the drawing office, laboratory, machine shops and foundry and she visited the coal mines of Westphalia.
+Her training included the drawing office, laboratory, machine shops and foundry and she visited the coal mines of Westphalia.
 She made other visits to Germany throughout the 1930s, and on one occasion 'she wandered into a restricted zone and saw what she thought was a guidance system.
 This she reported to the British authorities on her return, but they were not interested.
 At the outbreak of war though, she was summoned to London for a three-day debriefing.
 This experience, her knowledge of technical German and her familiarity with many of the industrial sites proved invaluable.'